bitsofparag/vivarium/README.md

 ```

 Use this when publishing to a registry or configuring a runner such as Hermes (in its `config.yaml`).

-`VIVARIUM_WORKSPACE` is not needed for image builds.
+The published image includes the essentials above, as well as Zig, docs tooling, Claude Code/opencode; but excludes Rust and Semgrep. `VIVARIUM_WORKSPACE` is not needed for image builds.

-Run against a local project or repo with Compose:
+If launching the environment via Compose:

 ```sh
 export VIVARIUM_WORKSPACE=/path/to/your/repo